Yaz12321/AnkhbotCTTPoints/README.md

 3- On Chatbot, make sure to set your Twitter message and saving settings before running/enabling the command.

 4- Make sure to follow your bot account to receive whispers asking to provide twitch accounts.
+(Not sure if this is still necessary!
+But better safe than sorry)

 When you start each stream, make sure you send a reset command to empty the list.